sergeshustoff/dikt/README.md

     }

 Under the hood primary constructor will be called for SomethingElse and SomeSingleton.
 If constructor requires some parameters - they will be retrieved form module's properties and functions.

+### Module
+Any class or object that has a function marked with @Create, @Provide, @CreateSingle or @ProvideSingle is essentially a module.
+We don't need additional annotation for it, but if you need content of another 'module' provided as dependency in generated functions, you need to mark that type as module using annotation @UseModules on function, its containing class or file.

+### Singleton
+There are no true singletons in DI.kt, but instead you can use @CreateSingle or @ProvideSingle annotations to generate functions backed by lazy properties.
+Such function will return the same instance each time they called as long as they called for the same instance of containing class.
+Effectively it gives each module a scope of their own and makes the scoping more understandable.

 ## Annotations